edgedb/edgedb/docs/stdlib/type.rst

     Type cast is a run-time operation.
 The cast will succeed only if a type conversion was defined for the type pair, and if the source value satisfies the requirements of a target type.
-EdgeDB allows casting any scalar.
+Gel allows casting any scalar.

     It is illegal to cast one :eql:type:`Object` into another.
 The